Hornstein: Jewish Professional Leadership Dual Masters' Programs

 For the most updated course listing, course descriptions, and degree requirements, please visit the Registrar.

-The Admissions Committee will begin reviewing applications on January 15 and will continue to receive and consider them on a rolling basis until the class is filled.
+The Admissions Committee will begin reviewing applications on January 15 and will continue to receive and consider them on a rolling basis through April 15th.

 To apply for the program, you need to submit: